Just Wright: Production

 Part of the film was shot at Regis High School in New York City.
 It was also filmed at Meadowlands Arena (named Izod Center at the time).

 Reception

 Just Wright received mixed reviews from movie critics.
-The film's rating on Rotten Tomatoes was 46% as of December 2020.
-The critical consensus reads: "Well-intentioned but formulaic, Just Wright has winning leads but can't overcome its preponderance of cliches."
 Conversely, Roger Ebert gave the film 3 stars out of 4.

 The film debuted at number four behind Iron Man 2, Robin Hood and Letters to Juliet with $8,284,989 million on its opening weekend.
 Just Wright grossed $21,540,363 million domestically and $29,900 globally to a total of $21,570,263 million worldwide.
 The film stayed in theaters 47 days, the equivalent of 6.7 weeks.